UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/bka.rst

     # exclusion_radius excludes all pixels less than that distance from the estimated location of the planet
     fit.generate_data_stamp(data_frame, [data_centx, data_centy], dr=4, exclusion_radius=10)

-Next we need to choose the Gaussian process kernel.
+Next we need to choose a Gaussian process kernel to model the correlated noise in our data.
 We currently only support the Matern (ν=3/2) and square exponential kernel, so we will pick the Matern kernel here.
 Note that there is the option to add a diagonal (i.e. read/photon noise) term to the kernel, but we have chosen not to use it in this example.
 If you are not dominated by speckle noise (i.e. around fainter stars or further out from the star),